zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/uninstall/decommission-a-node.md

 title: Decommission a Node
 weight: 4
 keywords: portworx, container, Kubernetes, storage, Docker, k8s, flexvol, pv, persistent disk
-description: How to decommission a Portworx node in your Kubernetes clusters.
+description: Steps to decommission a Portworx node in your Kubernetes clusters.
+series: k8s-uninstall
 ---

 This guide describes a recommended workflow for decommissioning a Portworx node in your Kubernetes cluster.